-This property is not adjacent with the other six properties and is slightly over 5 miles to the north by gravel road from the Pitt Lake Dock.
-Access is provided by gravel roads connecting to the area's existing main gravel road.
-There is approximately 68 acres of this lot, which is level with two creeks running north to south, of which approximately 15 acres was once cleared and was the location of a farm and homestead.
+This property is not adjacent with the other six properties and is slightly over 5 miles to the north by dirt road.
+Access is provided by dirt roads connecting to the area's existing main gravel road.
+This property has approximately 1300 feet of water frontage on the back channel of the Pitt River.
+There is approximately 68 acres of this lot, which is level with two creeks running north to south, of which approximately 15 acres was once cleared.
 The remaining 10 acres along the west boundary rises from a creek to approximately 700 feet at the west boundary.